sonsonmagro/Sonsons-Player-Manager/README.md

 playerManager:addDynamicLocation({name = "Boss Area", detectionFn = function() return interfaceExists(bossTimerInterface) end})

--- Eat food and restore prayer [no need to define what to eat or drink!] playerManager:oneTickEat(playerHealth < 1000)  -- paramater is for eating food that would drain adren playerManager:drink()                          -- drinks first available prayer restoring item
+-- Eat food and restore prayer [no need to define what to eat or drink!] playerManager:oneTickEat(playerHealth < 1000)  -- argument is for eating food that would drain adren playerManager:drink()                          -- drinks first available prayer restoring item
 ```